 MATH U122.
 Calculus for Management and Social Sciences (3) Derivatives and integrals of elementary algebraic, exponential and logarithmic functions; maxima, minima, rate of change, area under a curve, and volume.
 Problems and examples are drawn from a variety of areas which include economics, psychology, biology, geography, and geology.
 Prerequisite: MATH U121, U126 or eligibility for exemption from MATH U121.
 MATH U126.
 Precalculus I (3) Subsets of the real number line; polynomial, rational, absolute value, exponential and logarithmic relations and functions.
 Only one of MATH U121 and U126 may be used to satisfy a mathematics requirement for general education or major credit.
-Prerequisites: appropriate score on placement test and three years of college preparatory mathematics; or a C or better in Mathematics 099 and three years of college preparatory mathematics.
+Prerequisites: appropriate score on placement test and three years of college preparatory mathematics.